AvalonSemiconductors/gfmpw-breakout/README.md

 <img src="finished_board.jpg" width="200"/>

 After building, the programmer hookup (CH341A) is like follows.
-This may even work for in-system programming, but the programmer powers the board, so its intended to be a standalone setup:
+This may even work for in-system programming, but the programmer powers the board, so its intended to be a standalone setup.
+Note that connecting the programmer holds caravel in reset until the physical connections to the programmer are disconnected.

 ![](programmer_hookup.png)